 What Is A Cryptocurrency Wallet?

-In our previous post, we just touched on the topic of cryptocurrency wallet or virtual wallet, so we thought it will be a great thing if we can dig a little deeper and throw some light on the idea of Cryptocurrency wallet in a little more detailed manner.
+In our previous post, we just touched on the topic of cryptocurrency wallet or virtual wallet, so we thought it would be a great thing to dig a little deeper and throw some light on the idea of Cryptocurrency wallet in a little more detailed manner.

 If you have been paying a little bit of attention to the world of cryptocurrency, you must have heard many people talking of the thing called Cryptocurrency Wallet or Virtual Wallet.
 So what is the hell is this thing called Cryptocurrency Wallet?.
 A Cryptocurrency wallet is a special address that can be used to receive cryptocurrency tokens like Bitcoin, Litecoin, Ethereum, Ripple, etc. Idea-wise, it is very much similar to a postal address or maybe even an email address.
 Every cryptocurrency token out in the market has its own type of wallet and is not usually compatible with each other which means that you can't send Ripple to a bitcoin address for example.

 An interesting thing about cryptocurrency wallets is that anyone can have as many wallets as they wish and there is no way to find the person using an address.
 Most of the blockchains available in the market make the address information, history of the transactions done on the address, and amount of cryptocurrency it holds publicly accessible.
 So everyone can read what's is there in the address but only the owner can do the transactions.